BITSS-OPA/opa-deworming/code/05_final_opa.md

 Parasitic worm infections, also known as soil-transmitted helminths (STH) and schistosomiasis, are endemic in many countries across the globe, disproportionately affecting the poor.
 These parasitic worms interfere with regular bodily processes by decreasing nutrient uptake and can thus lead to serious consequences on human health, education outcomes, and long-term economic well being.
 In particular, evidence indicates that these worms contribute to malnourishment, impairment of mental and physical development, lower school attendance, and decreased wages [@croke2014long; @miguel2004worms; @baird2016worms].

 Evidence from previous mass deworming interventions has demonstrated to be a highly effective public health policy.
-Here we provide a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into different policy-relevant scenarios.
+Here the report provides a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into different policy-relevant scenarios.

 The goals of this OPA are three.
 First, to increase the transparency and reproducibility behind existing policy analyses on the costs and benefits of mass deworming programs.
 Second, to update this policy analyses with input from stakeholders closely involved in policy making around deworming.
 And third, to illustrate how an open policy analysis framework can be implemented in practice.